 - The Casey Effect: Played straight when the Owls win the district championship, since it comes down to their pitcher getting a strikeout in the bottom of the last inning.
 Averted at the end of the movie with Morris's major league debut, since he was only brought into the game because the Devil Rays were losing badly.
 This counts as an aversion rather than a subversion because the point of the second half of the movie wasn't to show Jim Morris being successful as a major league baseball pitcher, but simply achieving his lifelong dream of becoming one.

 - Career-Ending Injury: After being initially drafted by the Milwaukee Brewers while in the minor leagues, Jim ends up tearing his shoulder.
-Eventually, he re-injures that shoulder again after making it to the major leagues.
+Though not depicted in the movie, he eventually re-injured the shoulder again after making it to the major leagues.

 - Fantasy-Forbidding Father: Jim's father, Jim Sr., attempts to dissuade him from playing baseball ever since he was young.
 He eventually gets over it after watching him play with the Devil Rays towards the end of the film.